Constitution of the Wiscasset Yacht Club

-Section 1: There shall be four classes of membership.
+Section 1: There shall be three classes of membership.

 - Associate Member: An Associate Membership shall consist of non-boat owners who have held a regular membership in the club for 10 years or more, and who notifies the Membership Committee in writing of their desire to relinquish Regular Membership in favor of Associate Membership.
 This membership shall be terminated if the Associate Member becomes a boat owner.
 Any club member with an Associate Membership before September 1988 will retain that membership.